-This guide will be utilized by the team conducting your Civil Rights On-site Review.
+This guide will be utilized by the team conducting the Civil Rights On-site Review.
 The best way to prepare for the review is by thoroughly familiarizing yourself with this guide.
 You will learn what items the team is looking for during the review, as well as what legal regulations are the authority for the review.

-This guide is organized in sections by requirements (ex: Administrative, Financial Aid, etc.).
-Underneath each section, you will find a numbered list of Equity Requirements including the legal citation.
+The following sections of this guide are organized by requirements (ex: Administrative, Financial Aid, etc.).
+Underneath each section, you will find a numbered list of Equity